Health in Angola: Malaria

 Malaria in Angola is very prevalent in the northern part of the country due to the climate and appears more seasonally in the south.
 The majority of the population lives in the northern areas, in cities such as Luanda.
 Malaria is a huge concern for maternal health, contributing about 25 percent of the total maternal mortality alone.
 In 2009, UNICEF, NMCP, WHO, and other organizations partnered together in an effort to reduce the malaria burden.

-In 2008, the President of the United States Obama announced the Global Health Initiatives.
+In 2008, US President Barack Obama announced the Global Health Initiatives.
 One of these Initiatives includes the Malaria Operational Plan, which is a program that allocates funds to be used in order to improve health in Angola and other African countries afflicted with malaria.
 In Angola, the Malaria Operational Plan was implemented to decrease the number of women affected by malaria and improve maternal health.
 Angola was one of the first countries to receive aid and to have programs implemented to reduce the risk of malaria, as well as increase the number of healthy pregnancies.